sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/Android_API_Deep_Dives/Android_Services.md

 * Monitor the taskremoved event to know if the application that started the service is destroyed.
 Only used with started services.

-To retrieve extras sent with the intent, call the intent's hasExtra() method and pass it the property to retrieve to verify the data exists, then call one of the intent's get\*Extra() methods and pass it the same property name to retrieve the data.
+{{% alert title="💡 Hint" color="info" %}}To retrieve extras sent with the intent, call the intent's hasExtra() method and pass it the property to retrieve to verify the data exists, then call one of the intent's get\*Extra() methods and pass it the same property name to retrieve the data.

 The example below checks for EXTRA\_TEXT data sent with the intent.